earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api06-leaflet-maps-r.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You will need a computer with internet access to complete this lesson and the data that we already downloaded for week 6 of the course.
+You will need a computer with internet access to complete this lesson.

-{% include/data_subsets/course_earth_analytics/_data-week6-7.md %}
 </div>